gavinlyonsrepo/RpiMotorLib/Documentation/28BYJ.md

 ![screenshot steps](https://raw.githubusercontent.com/gavinlyonsrepo/RpiMotorLib/master/screenshot/figure3.jpg)

 Half-step mode: 8 step control signal sequence
-5.625 degrees per step / 64 steps per one revolution of the internal motor shaft Full  Step mode and wave drive: 4 step control signal sequence 11.25 degrees per step / 32 steps per one revolution of the internal motor shaft
+5.625 degrees per step / 64  step control signal sequence per one revolution of the internal motor shaft

+Full Step mode and wave drive: 4 step control signal sequence 11.25 degrees per step / 32  step control signal sequence per one revolution of the internal motor shaft

 Gear ratio	Manufacturer specifies 64:1.
 These means that in the recommended half-step mode we will have:
 64 steps per motor rotation x 64 gear ratio = 4096 steps per full revolution (approximately).
-So It takes 4096/8 =  512 steps for motor to rotate one revolution due to gear division
+4096/8 =  512 steps control signal sequence for motor to rotate one revolution due to gear division

+So for  for Full step and wave drive,
-for full step 32 X 64 = 2048 , 2048/4 = 512 steps  also
+32 X 64 = 2048 , 2048/4 = 512 steps

+(steps per motor rotation X gear ratio) / Number of steps control signal sequence = steps control signal sequence for motor to rotate one revolution

 The delay time setting between steps, recommend set to 0.001 second for half-step and 0.01 second for full and wave.
-But you can set it to whatever works for you.
+The user can set it to whatever works for their application.
 It was noted in testing that .001 is too low for full and wave to function.

+To calculate Number of steps control signal sequence per degree (512/360) = 1.422222)) So to turn motor 180 degree (180*1.4222) = ~256 steps

 The ULN2003 stepper motor driver board allows you to easily control the 28BYJ-48 stepper motor.
 One side of the board side has a 5 wire socket where the cable from the stepper motor hooks up